micmejia/bible-dump/NKJV/Philippians/Phil 4.md

 I implore Euodia and I implore Syntyche to be of the same mind in the Lord.

 ###### 3
-[^a]And I urge you also, true companion, help these women who labored with me in the gospel, with Clement also, and the rest of my fellow workers, whose names _are_ in the Book of Life.
+And I urge you also, true companion, help these women who labored with me in the gospel, with Clement also, and the rest of my fellow workers, whose names _are_ in the Book of Life.

 ###### 4
 Rejoice in the Lord always.
 Again I will say, rejoice!

 ###### 5
-Let your [^b]gentleness be known to all men.
+Let your gentleness be known to all men.
 The Lord _is_ at hand.

 ###### 6
 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God;